wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 				- Resources in multiple locations
 				- If one serever goes down, others pick up the load
 		- #### Security
+			- Full control of the security of your cloud environment
 		- #### Governance
+			- Standardized environmentss
+			- Regulatory audit for compliance
 		- #### Manageability
+			- Management **OF** the cloud:
+				- Autoscaling
+				- Monitoring
+				- Template-based deployments
+			- Management **IN** the cloud:
+				- Azure Portal
+				- Azure CLI
+				- Azure APIs
-			- Security
+		-
-				- Full control of the security of your cloud environment -
 		-
 -
 -